cartographer-project/point_cloud_viewer/README.md

 It is a new tool and incomplete.
 For now, prefer the web viewer.

+Install SDL2.
+For example, on the mac `brew install sdl2`.
+(This requires Homebrew, https://brew.sh)

 Build with `cargo build --release`, run with `target/release/sdl_viewer <octree directory>`.

 ## Prior art